-And remember: if you want all of these consolidated in one document, you can download my PCS checklist for free below!
+And remember: if you want all of these consolidated in one document, you can download my Ultimate PCS Checklist here or…

 Do you have a hard copy of your orders?
 From out-processing to canceling phone contracts, you need these!
 And be sure to make at least three copies.

 Do you have your report date?
 This is when you need to be at your next duty station.
 If you’re coming to Germany, it can also affect your eligibility for housing (in other words, your position on the wait list).

 Are you bringing family members with you?
 If you have a spouse, kids, parents, or other relatives who are moving with you, they need to be on your orders.
 The military will not help them move or allocate any budget for them if they don’t have command sponsorship.